-• It's my/ your round. = used to say whose turn it is to buy drinks for all the people in your group.

-Cheers. = a. (informal) thanks

-b. used when you lift a glass of alcohol before you drink it, in order to say that you hope the people you are drinking with will be happy and have good health
+- It's my/ your round. =used to say whose turn it is to buy drinks for all the people in your group. - (The) same again? = used to ask for another drink of the same kind. - Cheers. = a. (informal) thanks b. used when you lift a glass of alcohol before you drink it, in order to say that you hope the people you are drinking with will be happy and have good health